GjjvdBurg/RGenSVM/cran-comments.md

 ## Resubmission

 * This is a resubmission.
-In this version I have changed the http URLs in the DESCRIPTION and CITATION files to https, as requested.
+In this version I have changed the http URLs to https.

 ## Test environments
 * Travis: Ubuntu Xenial (devel, release, and old-release)